DeepMotionAIResearch/DenseMatchingBenchmark/configs/AcfNet/ResultOfAcfNet.md

 1. Little difference for `EPE`, but make significant effect on `xPE`.

-2. Therefor, to get better result on KITTI, alternate the disparity predictor from `FasterSoftArgmin` to `LocalSoftArgmin`
+2. Therefore, to get better result on KITTI, alternate the disparity predictor from `FasterSoftArgmin` to `LocalSoftArgmin`

 3. `LocalSoftArgmin` only works when cost volume supervised with uni-modal distribution, worse result for PSMNet